 90% of businesses still use excel spreadsheets to track the number of contracts, calculate costs per contracts that are easy to edit, store, and share.

-You need consistent, accurate and thorough access to critical information stored within each contract to efficiently manage them using Excel.
-Instead of copying and pasting data from one sheet (or email, Drive, etc.) to another, which increases the chance of human mistake, use our excel template to easily manage and monitor your contracts.
+You need consistent, accurate, and thorough access to critical information stored within each contract to efficiently manage them using Excel.
+Instead of copying and pasting data from one sheet (or email, Drive, etc.) to another, which increases the chance of human mistakes, use our excel template to easily manage and monitor your contracts.

 Spreadsheets also simplify the data entry/population process with VBA, including other benefits like:

 It is very common for contracts to be stored in a scattered fashion across email accounts or perhaps hard copies in filing cabinets.
 With our excel template, you can create a dedicated centralized contract repository.
 It serves as a single source of all contracts wherein you can monitor expiry dates and stay on top of key dates like expirations, renewals, important milestones, tasks, approvals, etc.

 Excel can export as well as import data from external data sources including other files, databases, or web pages.
 Whether you need to import excel data into JIRA, import data from excel to PDF, export outlook emails to excel, or import .txt or CSV files into excel – all this is possible.
 So, you can put all your contract-related critical information in one place.

 Excel offers handy features to create reports and dashboards.
 You can use pivot tables, VLookup, HLookup to slice and dice the contract metadata.
 Also, to keep a track of important contract metadata, you can also display them as charts to visualize your data.
 The purpose of reports and visual dashboards is to help you make quick, calculated contract management decisions based on raw data.